ff6347/extendscript/README.md

 #[Have a look at the wiki](https://github.com/fabiantheblind/extendscript/wiki)
 For more script snippets look at my [after-effects-script-snippets](https://github.com/fabiantheblind/after-effects-script-snippets) or my [IDSnippets](https://github.com/fabiantheblind/IDSnippets) repositories.

+##Usage:

+To get all the contents and submodules you can clone with git by running:

+     git clone git@github.com:fabiantheblind/extendscript.git
+     cd extendscript/
+    # Now init the submodules
+    git submodule init
+    git submodule update

+The you should have these folders (state: 2014 03 13)

+├── AfterEffects
+│   ├── AESettingsControl
+│   ├── Execute-Menu-Command-by-ID
+│   ├── after-effects-script-snippets
+│   ├── debugging-ae-scripts
+│   ├── open-close-mask
+│   ├── wihihihiggle
+│   └── x-true-da
+├── Illustrator
+│   ├── AI-connectedNodes
+│   ├── Illustrator-Javascript-Voronoi
+│   └── obj-from-ai
+├── InDesign
+│   ├── Graphics
+│   ├── IDJSMap
+│   └── IDSnippets
+├── ScriptUI
+└── extendscript-console

 In some time I will add more code examples in here.

 ##TOC